 - Your WordPress install has file editing disabled.

 Most of Yoast SEO’s options are “set it and forget”.
-Once you get everything configured, the only area that you’ll use on an everyday basis is the Yoast SEO meta box.
+Therefore, once you get everything configured, the only area that you’ll use on an everyday basis is the Yoast SEO meta box.
 However, you also might want to address the Readability and Social settings to optimize your content even further.

 Any other questions about how to use Yoast SEO?
 Leave a comment and let’s get your site ranking!